<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 If an indoor pool isn't in my budget, what other options do I have?

-We have found that an indoor pool is not a realistic option for most people.
+We have found that building an indoor pool is not a realistic option for most people.
+But don’t worry—this doesn’t mean you can’t have a luxurious pool experience at home!

-Fortunately, dozens of such folks have still designed and built the perfect outdoor pool for their family.
-And it turns out that virtually all of them, when the project is completed, wouldn't have it any other way.
+Fortunately, plenty of folks have worked with their pool builder to design and build the perfect outdoor pool for their family.
+And it turns out that virtually all of them wouldn't have it any other way when the project is completed.

-These folks typically find that certain pool accessories enhance their outdoor pool experience.
+These families typically find that certain pool accessories enhance their outdoor pool experience.

-Automatic covers trap solar energy, warm the water, and reduce maintenance as they keep debris out of the pool.
+Automatic covers trap solar energy, warm the water, and reduce maintenance by helping keep debris out of the pool.

 Pool heaters extend the swim season and put the pool owner in control.

-These, and other options, are a great investment as they provide real benefit for a fraction of the cost of enclosing the pool.
+These and other options are a great investment as they provide real benefits for a fraction of the cost of enclosing the pool.

-If you'd like the idea of a fiberglass pool, let's see if any of our pool designs will work in your indoor pool setting.
+If you like the idea of a fiberglass pool, let's see if our designs work in your indoor pool setting.

 GET PRICING FOR YOUR FIBERGLASS POOL

 Want to speak to a local independent installer about your project?
-Just fill out this form and they will be in touch to answer your questions soon.
+Just fill out this form.

 And if you have any questions or comments, please feel free to leave them below.